StephenGenusa/build_mw-zip_command/README.md

 build_mwzip_command
 ===================

 This program was written for the [PediaPress mwlib] (https://github.com/pediapress/mwlib) MediaWiki parser and utility library.
-It will build a complete mw-zip command to create an archive of Wikimedia files for a given topic by build a list of topic pages to any level of recursion you choose.
+It will build a complete mw-zip command to create an archive of Wikimedia files for a given topic by building a list of topic pages to any level of recursion you choose.
 The command:

 build_mwzip_command -t "Computer networking" -l 2 -x"Unwanted category,Another unwanted category" -w"binomial,stubs"